-Update, 4:00 a.m.: The BBC reports that a man has died and 10 people have been injured after a van mounted the pavement and struck a group of people outside the Muslim Welfare Center near London's Finsbury Park Mosque in Seven Sisters Road.
+Update, 7:25 am 19 June: The BBC reports that a man has died and 10 people have been injured after a van mounted the pavement and struck a group of people just after midnight near Finsbury Park Mosque in Seven Sisters Road.
 A 48-year-old man has been arrested.

 Metropolitan Police say that they've arrested one suspect and report there are "a number of casualties being worked on at the scene."

 London Ambulance has also tweeted a message stating they've "sent a number of resources to an incident in Seven Sisters Road" and that they'll share more details as they acquire more information.